TeamNorCal/mawt/README.md

 <repo-version>0.1.0-feature-01-techthulu-events-1f3aTX</repo-version>

-This software implements a server that parses input from a Niantic Techthulu and uses it to build OPC frames that are then sent to another TCP/IP server.
+This software implements a server that parses input from a Niantic Tecthulhu and uses it to build OPC frames that are then sent to another TCP/IP server.

 ## Source code preparation